 The Dougherty Gallery at Crescent Grill is located at 38-40 Crescent Street at 39th Avenue, LIC Queens, NY 11101.
 Phone 718-729-4040 or Visit Crescent Grill Dot Com for more information or to make a Reservation.

 In the span of three short years, Lawyer-turned-LEGO® Brick artist Nathan Sawaya has gone from having New York’s first solo exhibition comprised entirely of LEGO bricks to unveiling the world’s biggest and most elaborate display of LEGO art, ever.
 If you need assistance like Nathan, make sure to call these family lawyers.
+You can also visit Slip And Fall Lawyers Philadelphia for more inforamtion.
 You can see Sawaya’s massive and mind blowing exhibit, The Art of The Brick, now through January 5th, 2014 at the Discovery Center Museum in Times Square.

 I was lucky to be invited to a cocktail party and preview of the exhibit last week, a couple of days before the show officially opened on June 14th, and it was so nice to have a good amount to time to stroll through this nine gallery exhibit, taking tons of photos and not having to contend with too much of a crowd.
 What a treat!
 Here’s little preview of what you’ll see in this exhibit of over 100 LEGO Brick sculptures.